 There are five stages of stomach cancer, based on how far the cancer has penetrated your stomach lining.

 Stomach cancer symptoms can start off relatively mild, like indigestion or feeling bloated after eating.
 These symptoms are often mistaken for other, less serious conditions.
 Later, you might develop more severe symptoms such as:

 Treatment generally includes surgical removal of the cancerous tissues, but many times, stomach cancer isn't detected early enough to remove the entire cancer.
 Chemotherapy and chemoradiation are also commonly used to treat stomach cancer.

-To automatically qualify for SSDI or SSI disability benefits for stomach cancer, you need to have a diagnosis of cancer of the stomach that:
+To automatically qualify for SSDI or SSI disability benefits with stomach cancer, you need to meet the requirements of Social Security's impairment listing for stomach cancer, listing 13.16.
+This listing requires that you have a diagnosis of stomach cancer and that your cancer:

 Under this listing, if you have stage III or stage IV cancer, you'll automatically qualify for disability benefits.
 Whether stage I or II stomach cancers qualify for disability benefits under this listing will usually depend on whether the cancer has spread to nearby lymph nodes.